ooni/probe/README.rst

 4. Login to the box with::

-    vagrant ssh
+    vagrant ssh probe

 5. Start ooniprobe agent::

     ooniprobe-agent start

-6. Connect to the web UI on your host machine at http://localhost:8042/
+6. Connect to the web UI on your host machine at http://localhost:8842/

 Using ooniprobe